balderdashy/sails-docs/reference/req/req.options/req.options.where.md

     // Use existing req.options.where, or initialize it to an empty object req.options.where = req.options.where || {};

-    // Set the default `userId` for "find" blueprints req.options.where.userId = req.session.user.id;
+    // Set the default `userId` for "find" and "update" blueprints req.options.where.userId = req.session.user.id;

   }